- News & Events

 Please make sure that all your previous degrees are accurately reflected on your record.
 You can verify this information on your account using the following instructions:

 If you have submitted your final transcript(s) with the degree conferred or awarded, but do not see this information reflected on your StudentLink account, please contact the Graduate School Admissions Office at 617-353-2696 for more information.

 If you have not submitted your final transcript(s) in sealed envelopes from your institution as requested in your admission letter, please bring the transcript(s) to the Graduate School Admissions Office as soon as possible so that we can update your record to reflect all previous degrees conferred.
 We are located at 705 Commonwealth Avenue, Suite 112.

 Please note that if you received your degree from a Chinese institution, you must submit your degree certificates in the sealed envelope from your institution.
 If you are not able to request your institution send the degree certificates in a sealed envelope, you will need to send the degree certificates through the China Academic Degrees and Graduate Education Development Center (CDGDC).

 We can just about guarantee you’ll make extensive use of Boston’s rapid transit system (the MBTA, or simply, “the T”) while you are a student at BU.

 Boston University is located at several stops along the Boston College branch (B Line) of the Green Line.

-The MBTA’s Fall Semester Pass Program allows students to pre-pay for their four monthly “T” passes (September 1 – December 31, 2013) and thereby save approximately 11% off the regular monthly “T” pass price.
-Please note the deadline for the Fall 2013 Semester Pass Program has not yet been announced.
+The MBTA’s Fall Semester Pass Program allows students to pre-pay for their four monthly “T” passes (Dates TBA) and thereby save approximately 11% off the regular monthly “T” pass price.
+The deadline for the Fall 2014 Semester Pass Program is 4PM EST on August 4, 2014.

 Registration will take place in your department.
 Contact your department for specific information on dates of advising and registration.